 - 2.11 Since its disposal for civilian use, the level of use of the airport has been relatively minor.
 There has been a relatively stable level of freight use, and some charter flight provision. - 2.12 The only fairly intense period of use was from September 2004 to July 2005, when EU Jet were established and offered a range of scheduled flights to a variety of UK and European destinations.
 During this period, the busiest month saw over 62,000 passengers through the airport.
 In total, it is understood that over 400,000 passengers use the airport during the nine months of the EU Jet operation which provided 30 routes. - 2.13 An analysis of this operation by the present Airport Operator indicates that failure was due to the use of planes that were too small to deliver efficiency on European routes, and to large for high frequency business-based routes.
-In addition, it was considered that insufficient marketing was carried out, that the service was unreliable and that it was attempted to provide too much capacity too quickly.

-- 2.14 Members will recall considering proposals for the introduction of a major European based long-haul freight carrier at a recent Special Council meeting on 12 February.
-At the time of writing this report, news is awaited with regard to the potential relocation of this business to the airport. - 2.15 Both the operation of EU Jet and the potential introduction of a long-haul freight carrier were subject to the need to permit a limited number of regular take-offs and landings during the night-time period (11 pm 7 am).
+In addition, it was considered that insufficient marketing was carried out, that the service was unreliable and that it was attempted to provide too much capacity too quickly. - 2.14 Members will recall considering proposals for the introduction of a major European based long-haul freight carrier at a recent Special Council meeting on 12 February.
+The company decided not to relocate to Manston, however it is considered that the interest expressed demonstrates the need to have measures in place that do not require urgent Council meetings to consider the acceptability or otherwise of particular operator requirements in the future. - 2.15 Both the operation of EU Jet and the potential introduction of a long-haul freight carrier were subject to the need to permit a limited number of regular take-offs and landings during the night-time period (11 pm 7 am).
 Both operations were the subject of agreement to temporary arrangements facilitating these movements.
 In both cases, the need to address the requirements of a Section 106 Agreement described below was made a proviso.